esandez93/game-tournament/front/README.md

 - Mac / Linux
    * On the project's root, run `npm start`.
 This will launch the fake server and the frontend in the same terminal tab while keeping both watchers.

 - Windows
    * The first time, you will have to generate the fake DB using `npm run generate-db`.
    * Then, you run the frontend with `npm run start-no-db`.
    * Last, you run the fake server API using `npm run start-mockapi`.

 This steps will probably have some changes in the moment the real backend and DB are created, but for the time being it will be like this.

 ### TODOs
-- Prepare project to be a monorepo for the backend and the frontend (Lerna ?)
 - Make a stable version and start branching from there
 - Match creation:
-    * Create mobile view of Match Component[VERY IMPORTANT]
     * Set wins and losses by character (Graph ?)
 [IMPORTANT]
     * Create a search input when selecting user
-    * Allow remove selected character
     * Tooltip with character info
     * Cancel creation and dismiss changes (with alert)
-    * Save match [DONE IN db.json]
     * Implement draw result
     * Leave comments on matches
-    * Responsive:
-        + Breakpoint at 760px -> Hide sidebar and make it float over the content when expanded (with minimum size when folded) (global setting)
-        + Breakpoint at 620px -> Change layout of each match (expandible card ?)

 - Ranking:
     * Change numbers for cool icon of a trophy